Do insurance companies share information?

 What driving reports are available?

 It’s becoming increasingly more common for credit history, known as an insurance score in the industry, to be used as well.
-Not all companies do it.
-But some want to measure the likelihood that you’ll pay your premiums on time, and a bad credit score could be seen as a sign of riskier behaviour in general.
+Not all companies do, but some want to measure the likelihood that you’ll pay your premiums on time.
+A bad credit score could be seen as a sign of riskier behavior in general.
 At the very least, some companies will require a deposit upfront before issuing you coverage.

 Your insurance score can result in as much as a 35% swing in your insurance premium, so it’s hugely important!